jfrdev/Overs-ttere/README.markdown

 ## Pending tasks/issues
-* PARSER DOES NOT WORK!!! -- There is a problem with variable declarations :(!!!
 * Implement type checker
-* Test lexer and compiler together
-* Write the parts of the report on lexer and parser
+* Write the report D:...
+* Implement the compiler o.0... the big one D:

 ## Implemented
-* The lexer should be done (test it before removing this parenthesis)
+* The lexer
-* The parser compiles (check precedence and test it!!)
+* The parser

 ## Expected Milestones